maobowen/Less0n/README.md

 ![Less0n](less0n/assets/img/icon_logo_readme.png)

 Less0n is the next generation of course and professor ratings system for Columbia community.
+It is now available at https://less0n.bmao.tech/ or https://less0n.herokuapp.com/.

 This is a class project for COMS W4156 Advanced Software Engineering, Spring 2018 at Columbia University.
+We have just won the First Prize on the Demo Day at J.P.
+Morgan.

 ## Authors